 University Recommendation

-Applicants should not assume that all ordinary admission options are available for the MEXT Scholarship route.
+Applicants should not assume that the enrolment options available through ordinary admission are also available through the MEXT University Recommendation route.

-The MEXT Scholarship process is highly competitive, and scholarship availability may change from year to year.
-Applicants should always check the latest official information.
+The MEXT Scholarship is highly competitive, and its requirements and availability may change from year to year.
+Applicants must always check the latest official information.

 In practice, applicants for April enrolment must normally complete the required degree by the end of March.